-Y’en A Marre (Enough is Enough) is a youthful grassroots social movement group founded by a small group of rappers including Thiat (Cheikh Oumar Cyrille Touré) and Kilifeu (both of the famed hip-hop band “Keur Gui of Kaolack”, Fou Malade (Malal Talla) and two journalists: Fadel Barro, Aliou Sane and Denise Sow.
-Its membership has soared in the couple of years since it was formed, with multitudes of unemployed youths and artists in the country identifying it as their mouthpiece and joining the group in its rallies leading to the first round of elections in the country in February.
-Several members of the founding core tram and their followers were arrested, beaten and intimated by the state’s apparatus.
+Y’en A Marre is a youthful grassroots social movement group founded by a small group of rappers including Thiat (Cheikh Oumar Cyrille Touré) and Kilifeu (both of the famed hip-hop band “Keur Gui of Kaolack”, Fou Malade (Malal Talla) and two journalists: Fadel Barro, Aliou Sane and Denise Sow.
+Its membership has soared in the years since it was formed, with multitudes of unemployed youths and artists in the country identifying it as their mouthpiece and joining the group in its rallies leading to the first round of elections in the country in February.
+Several members of the founding core tram and their followers were arrested, beaten, and intimated by the state’s apparatus.
 However, this failed to silence the group which claims it was and still is voicing the frustrations of the people including seeking fair elections which they hoped would lead to Wade’s departure, and arousing the aspirations of the people for a new way of thinking and living which they call the New Type of Senegalese (NTS).
 Apart from the protests and rallies, the group also utilized revolutionary laced lyrical rap and hip hop as means of spreading its message, capitalizing on its founders’ ‘street cred’.
 At the end of last year, the group released a compilation, self-titled “Y’en A Marre”.